Chelsea were desperate to sign him! Eintracht Frankfurt are reportedly in talks with a top French prospect | Goal.com

 N'Guessan proved to be a prolific goalscorer for France

-Though he has yet to break into his club's first team, the youngster already turns heads whenever he pulls on the Equipe Tricolore jersey.
-He has impressed throughout the French youth setup.
-His goalscoring record at lower levels is striking: 11 goals in 11 games for the U17s, after finding the net 12 times in 14 outings for the U16s.
+Though he has yet to break into his club's first team, the youngster already turns heads whenever he pulls on the French national jersey.
+He has thrived through the youth ranks, posting eye-catching numbers: 11 goals in 11 U17 games and 12 goals in 14 U16 outings.

 That finishing ability attracted the attention of the national set-up, and the coaches fast-tracked his development.
-He has since featured for the U20s, underlining his status within the French Football Federation.
+He has already featured for the U20s, underlining his status within the French Football Federation.

-N'Guessan is under contract until 2027, having joined the club's youth academy twelve years earlier.
+N'Guessan is under contract until 2027, having joined the club's youth academy twelve years ago.